tobiasraabe/tobiasraabe.github.io/content/pages/projects.md

 ### Software Engineering

-#### oTree Virtual Machine Manager
+#### oTree Virtual Machine Manager (2017 - 2018)

 This tool is designed to handle many administrative tasks on a server with multiple running oTree instances.
-In addition to that, multiple virtual machine images are provided based on the hosts performance and administrator's needs.
+In addition to that, a collection of virtual machine images are provided based on the host's performance and administrator's needs.

 - [Project on Github](https://github.com/tobiasraabe/otree_virtual_machine_manager)
 - [Documentation](https://otree-virtual-machine-manager.readthedocs.io)